robertsosinski/pgkv/README.markdown

 Notes
 -----

-I started making these functions in order to get better PL/pgSQL and to get better at making SQL that will works concurrently and prevents race conditions.
+I started making these functions in order to get better PL/pgSQL and at making SQL that works concurrently while preventing race conditions.
 I would not recommend using these functions directly in production, but feel free to use them for insperation on solving similar problems you might have.

 Also, if you want to use these functions to mimic a non-durable datastore due to speed being more important then the data saved, feel free to modify the table definitions to be unlogged.
-You can learn more about that [here]:(http://wiki.postgresql.org/wiki/What's_new_in_PostgreSQL_9.1#Unlogged_Tables).
+You can learn more about that [here](http://wiki.postgresql.org/wiki/What's_new_in_PostgreSQL_9.1#Unlogged_Tables).

 Credits
 -------